yashashjain/CAN_Bus_ESD_Proj/README.md

 ## <a name="Conclusion"></a>Conclusion
-A detailed implementation of CAN Bus to Bluetooth data logger is done.
+A detailed implementation of CAN Bus to Bluetooth data logger is done.<br/>

-Through debug, we solved the problem of driving capability.
+Through debug, we solved the problem of driving capability.<br/>

-Hardware implementation give the better hand on learning experience.
+Hardware implementation give the better hand on learning experience.<br/>

-Through this project, we realized how actually CAN Bus has important application in automotive and other industries.
+Through this project, we realized how actually CAN Bus has important application in automotive and other industries.<br/>
 Got the idea of embedded system design procedure through this mini project like specification to implementation, algorithm to architecture, partitioning, design blocks,  Tiva implementation.